Rami24t/Chat-app-CSS-illustration_Frontend-Mentor-Challenge/README.md

 ## Acknowledgments

-I would like to thank Frontend for the exercise and Github for the hosting and w3schools for the tutorials.
+I would like to thank Frontend for offering the exercise and Github for offering the hosting and w3schools for offering their tutorials.

 - July 2022 - Rami Al-Saadi